ymath-io/ymath.io/content/index.md

 #### `type: course | chapter | lesson`
 This is another mandatory property for pages.
 It has three possible values: `course`, `chapter`, or `lesson`.

 This property distinguishes what type of page this is, and what to do with it.
 Pages with `type: course` will be linked to in the course catalog.
-Pages with `type: chapter`
+Pages with `type: chapter` will be linked to from the course navigation bar.

-#### `author`
+#### `author: text`
 This property is only needed with `type: course`.
+It is the full legal/pen name of the author of the course.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI4MzU4NTA4OCwxNTM4MjU3NTkyLDEyMj
+eyJoaXN0b3J5IjpbLTE4MDI0MjU5NiwxNTM4MjU3NTkyLDEyMj
 Y1MTAyMjMsLTExODkwNTEwMiwyMDM2MzM1MTQwLDE2NDgyNjg4
 OCw2NjUzOTY2OTBdfQ==
 -->